 You may have difficulty walking, maintaining your balance, or using your arms and fingers.
 You may lose the stamina you need to stay active for long periods.
 These changes can make it physically impossible to function in a full-time job.

 Or you may have cognitive impairments that affect your ability to work.
 You find yourself unable to think through problems or multi-task like you once did.
 Depression and mood swings further disrupt your ability to stay on the job.

 You’re not alone.
 Nearly 1 million people have been diagnosed with MS in the United States, and many of them struggle to work.

 Still, it can be difficult to prove to Social Security that you need disability benefits for multiple sclerosis.
 Social Security has strict, highly specific rules.

-The legal team at Schneider, Schneider & Schneider will evaluate your case for FREE.
+The legal team at the Schneider Law Firm will evaluate your case for FREE.